pestphp/docs/expectations.md

 This expectation ensures that `$value` has a property named `$name`.

-Additonally, you may check the propety actual value by passing a second argument (loose comparison) .
+In addition, you can verify the actual value of a property by providing a second argument.

 ```php
 expect($user)->toHaveProperty('name');